SD2E/api-user-guide/docs/create_application.md

 <br>
 #### Components of an app

-The essential components you need to create your own app is:
+The essential components you need to create your own app are:

-1. A docker or singularity container containing the executable and all runtime dependencies
+1. A Docker or Singularity image containing the executable and all runtime dependencies
 2. A wrapper script (generally written in bash) that runs the app
 3. A test script (also written in bash) for testing the app outside of the Agave environment

 Several example apps exist and all components are visible.
-For example, visit the [SD2E docker hub](https://hub.docker.com/u/sd2e/) to view existing app containers.
+For example, visit the [SD2E Docker hub](https://hub.docker.com/u/sd2e/) to view existing app containers.
 And, example app bundles can be viewed on the
 [SD2E github page](https://github.com/SD2E/reactors-etl/tree/master/reactors).